 "...To be sure, the center is merely an abstraction, and a rhetorical device.
 One can always locate oneself in central position simply by defining the extremes as one wishes.
 Liberals are those who decided to do this as their basic political strategy.
-Faced with the normality of change, liberals would claim a position between the consevatives - that is, the right, who wanted to slow down the pace of normal change as much as possible - and the "democrats" (or radicals or socialists or revolutionaries) - that is, the left, who wanted to speed it up as much as possible.
+[I.e.... they decided it was time... to employ a 'lordly lie'... - P.S.]
+Faced with the normality of change, liberals would claim a position between the conservatives - that is, the right, who wanted to slow down the pace of normal change as much as possible - and the "democrats" (or radicals or socialists or revolutionaries) - that is, the left, who wanted to speed it up as much as possible.
+[And how is the ideology that we-the-people must have 'Reason' imposed on us... and... that 'reality' must be so constructed as to force us to 'progress'... anything but totalitarian? - P.S.]
 In short, liberals were those who wished to control the pace of change so that it occurred at what they considered to be an optimal speed.
 But could one really know what is the optimal speed?
 Yes, said the liberals, and their metastrategy was precisely geared to achieving this end." (p.
 5 - 6)